ruc-econ/ruc-econ.github.io/UG_econometrics.md

 ### 4. References
 * standard error for linear regression with many regressors: [Cattaneo, Jansson, and Newey](References/UG_econometrics/Cattaneo-Inference in Linear Regression Models with Many Covariates and Heteroscedasticity-2018-Journal of the American Statistical Association.pdf)
-* problem with weak instrument [Bound, Jaeger, and Baker](References/UG_econometrics/Bound-Problems with instrumental variables estimation when the correlation between the instruments and the endogenous explanatory variable is weak-1995-Journal of the American Statistical Association.pdf)
+* problem with weak instrument: [Bound, Jaeger, and Baker](References/UG_econometrics/Bound-Problems with instrumental variables estimation when the correlation between the instruments and the endogenous explanatory variable is weak-1995-Journal of the American Statistical Association.pdf)